Gravitational axial perturbations and quasinormal modes of loop quantum black holes: Introduction

-The issue of black hole stability under perturbations was firstly addressed by Regge-Wheeler \cite{t.regge-pr108} and Zerilli \cite{Zerilli:1971wd}, which based on black hole perturbation theory, have demonstrated the stability of the Schwarzschild metric.
-The methods used are familiar from quantum mechanics: perturbations caused by an external (eg., gravitational or electromagnetic) field are taken into account as waves scattering off the respective potential.
-It is due to the fact that the formalism provided by Regge-Wheller and Zerilli removes the angular dependence in the perturbation variables by the use of a tensorial generalization of the spherical harmonics which makes possible to translate the solution of the perturbed Einstein equations in the form of a Schrodinger-like wave equation treatment.
+The issue of black hole stability under perturbations was firstly addressed by Regge and Wheeler \cite{Regge:1957td}, and by Zerilli \cite{Zerilli:1971wd}, which based on the black hole perturbation theory, have demonstrated the stability of the Schwarzschild metric.
+The methods used are familiar from quantum mechanics: perturbations caused by an external (e.g., gravitational or electromagnetic) field are taken into account as waves scattering off the respective potential.
+It is due to the fact that the formalism provided by Regge-Wheller and Zerilli removes the angular dependence in the perturbation variables by the use of a tensorial generalization of the spherical harmonics which makes possible to translate the solution of the perturbed Einstein's equations in the form of a Schrodinger-like wave equation treatment.
 Posteriorly, the Regge-Wheeler/Zerilli formalism was extended to the charged \cite{Zerilli:1974ai, Moncrief:1974ng, Moncrief:1974gw} and rotating \cite{Teukolsky:1972my, Teukolsky:1974yv} black hole scenarios.
 A full description of the black hole perturbation framework can be found in the text by Chandrasekhar \cite{s.chandrasekhar-mtbh}.